 Love camping but hate cooking?
-Then you need to try some of these delicious camp food ideas that don’t require a fire or stove.
+Then you need to try some of these delicious camp meal suggestions that don’t require a fire or stove.

 We’re not talking about trail mix or canned soup either.
 We’ve created a list of our favorite no-cook camping meals that are sure to please even the pickiest of campers.
 From filling breakfasts to tasty desserts and snacks, you’ll find something for all tastes and appetites.